|Thanks to the students, teachers and

 experience and an honor; one that my students will never forget."

-Christine Barr - School Librarian - Fabyan Elementary - Geneva, IL
+Christine Barr - School Librarian - Harrison St. Elementary

-are presentations.
-That’s why our latest experience with author Jeff
+presentations.
+That’s why our latest experience with author Jeff Baron was

-wanted feedback.
-In separate sessions with the entire second, third,
+feedback.
+In separate sessions with the entire second, third, fourth and

-shared excerpts from the book in order to elicit comments.
-At times he
+fifth grades, Jeff shared excerpts from the book in order to elicit

-took notes and at other times he probed for more specificity.
+comments.
+He took notes and he probed for more specificity.
 As a follow-

 up, students were encouraged to send him any additional comments in